mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/performance-best-practices.md

 #### 2.2.1 Steps to Fix

-To fix the issue, add an index on attributes which are used as sort items in sort bars on pages.
+To fix the issue, add an index on attributes which are used as sort items in sort orders on pages.

 ### 2.3 Avoid Committing Objects Inside a Loop with Create Object, Change Object, or Commit Activities [MXP004][MXP005] {#mxp004}